Back

 Smart health reminders for vaccinations, medications, and vet appointments

-From our research insights, I framed the core design challenges as "How Might We" questions across three key themes:
+Research insights framed as "How Might We" questions across three themes:

 Trust & Safety